wireapp/wire-docs/src/understand/overview.md

 Gundeck requires DNS, and working connectivity to Amazon in order to deliver push notifications to iOS and Android phones.

-Gundeck uses redis to keep track of which cannon owns which client.
-Wire ships a high-availability ephemeral redis service along with your backend distribution, which is used in your Wire Messaging Kubernetes cluster.
+Gundeck uses Redis to keep track of which cannon owns which client.
+Wire ships a high-availability ephemeral Redis service along with your backend distribution, which is used in your Wire Messaging Kubernetes cluster.

 #### Background-Worker
 [Background-worker](https://github.com/wireapp/wire-server/blob/develop/services/background-worker/) is a background service, used for handling the "we should really delete all of this in the database, that takes work, handle it later" cases.
 This way other services can mark data for deletion, but let the background worker delete them.